CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 You can also use parentheses in combination with \& and ^$^\|^$^ to create more logical statements (e.g. `True & (False | True)` returns true).

-Now here's the catch: In Stata^[This is true of most statistical software in fact.], conditional statements return 1 (True) and 0 (False).
+Now here's the trick: In Stata^[This is true of most statistical software in fact.], conditional statements return 1 (True) and 0 (False).
 So we can use them in `generate` statements to create binary variables easily.

 ~~~~
 <<dd_do>>
-generate price_over_4k = price > 4000
+generate price4k = price > 4000
-list price price_over_4k in 1/5, abbr(100)
+list price* in 1/5
 <</dd_do>>
 ~~~~

-(Note that `list` truncates variable names to 8 characters by default.
-The `abbr(#)` argument abbreviates to other lengths; setting it to a large number removes abbreviating at all.)

-Now, `price_over_4k` takes on values 1 and 0 depending on whether the conditional statement was true.
+Now, `price4k` takes on values 1 and 0 depending on whether the conditional statement was true.

 For a slightly more complicated example, lets create a dummy variable representing cheap cars.
 There are two possible definitions of cheap cars - cars which have a low cost, or cars which have low maintenance costs (high mileage and low repairs).